tfeb/tfeb-lisp-hax/README.md

 ## General
 ### Modules
-Each of these hacks is an independent module: it lives in its own little package and is loadable standalone: if you just want one of them then you don't need to drag all the unrelated ones into your environment.
+Almost all of these hacks are independent modules: they live in their own little packages and are loadable standalone: if you just want one of them then you don't need to drag all the unrelated ones into your environment.
 If you put them in the right place, then [`require-module`](https://github.com/tfeb/tfeb-lisp-tools#requiring-modules-with-searching-require-module "require-module") will find and load them for you: this is how I use them.
+Exceptions are:

+- `binding`, which depends on `collecting` and `iterate`, and will try to use `require-module` to load them if they're not already known when it's compiled or loaded.

 The system itself provides `:org.tfeb.hax`: there is no `org.tfeb.hax` package however: each component lives in its own package with names like `org.tfeb.hax.*`.